How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 • formation of a T-cell immune response with the simultaneous synthesis of interleukins, eosinophils and class E immunoglobulin.

-It can be concluded that the majority of pathological reactions develop against the background of the body's own immune response to the introduction of a foreign agent.
+We can conclude that most pathological reactions develop against the background of the body’s own immune response to the introduction of a foreign agent.

-This question is quite controversial and controversial, therefore there are several theories that are currently in use in the world:
+This question is quite debatable and ambiguous, so there are several theories that are currently in use in the world:

-• helminthiases occur in children and adults who are initially predisposed to atopy;
+• helminthiasis occurs in children and adults who are initially predisposed to atopy;

 • helminthiases protect against the development of atopy;

-• helminthiases provoke the development of atopic manifestations.
+• helminthiasis provokes the development of atopic manifestations.

 Who is at risk?